 Snapchat lets you easily talk with friends, view live stories from around the world, and explore news.
 The terms of Snapchat disclose that social interactions are available between users and any personal information or content may be made publicly visible to others.
 The terms say that Snapchat does not sell personal information to third parties, but the terms do state that Snapchat and third-party partners may place advertising on the services.
-Snapchat's terms state they take reasonable steps to protect the confidentiality and security of personal information collected from users of the service, but do not provide any additional information about how they secure personal information.
+Snapchat's terms state they take reasonable steps to protect the confidentiality and security of personal information collected from users of the service.
 Lastly, Snapchat's terms say they allow users to access, modify, delete, and download their data at any time through the service

 The terms of Snapchat disclose that social interactions are available between users and any personal information or content may be made publicly visible to others.
 Snapchat says users should keep in mind that other users can view their Snaps, Chats, and any other content and can always save that content or copy it outside the app.
 The terms state that in order to participate in social interactions a user must share information about themselves, such as their username, name, profile picture, and Bitmoji avatar.
 Users should also be aware Story submissions are set to be viewable by everyone and any content that they submit may be publicly visible to others.
 A user's content may be viewed and shared by the public at large both on and off Snapchat's services, including through search results, on websites, in apps, and in online and offline broadcasts.
 Lastly, the terms state that social interactions are logged which include how users communicate with other Snapchatters, such as their names, the time and date of their communications, the number of messages they exchange with their friends, which friends they exchange messages with the most, and their interactions with messages (such as when they open a message or capture a screenshot).